Help for excessive blinking and other involuntary, repetitive eye movements.

-- Lean to relax and keep anxiety levels low.
-Try deep breathing and muscle relaxation techniques to help you relax in stressful situations.
-Children also benefit from learning constructive ways of dealing with their anxiety.
+- Relax.
+Practice relaxation techniques and keep anxiety levels low.
+Try deep breathing and muscle relaxation techniques to help you relax.

-- Make sure you are eating enough magnesium.
-Magnesium rich foods include green vegetables such as spinach and broccoli, as well as beans, peas, nuts, and seeds.
+- Magnesium.
+Make sure you’re eating enough magnesium.
+Magnesium-rich foods include green vegetables such as spinach and broccoli, as well as green beans, peas, nuts and seeds.

 - Avoid caffeine.
 Caffeine, found in sodas, coffee, tea and chocolate can make tics worse.

 - Get enough sleep.
 Make sure you’re getting enough good quality sleep.

 - Seek professional help.
 Psychotherapy or counseling can help you learn to manage underlying causes such as stress and anxiety.